 cancel a tournament before it begins due to lack of participation.

 3.4 The casino operator may retain up to 100% of the total of entry fees for administrative purposes, or other related prize pools.
 The total of buy-ins, re-buys and add-ons shall comprise a prize pool or prize pools.
-The casino operator may also contribute money, goods or services to the prize pool or prize pools..
+The casino operator may also contribute money, goods or services to the prize pool or prize pools.

 3.5 No entry fee or part thereof shall be refunded to a player unless: